 Rats pose an even bigger problem to homeowners.
 Their powerful jaws can gnaw through concrete causing significant damage to your home.
 Like other rodents such as squirrels, they can eat through your electrical wiring and create a dangerous fire hazard.
 Like mice, poison should not be used for rat extermination whenever possible.
 Rat poison can harm your pets.
 Plus, when you kill rats, the fleas, ticks, and mites that were living on the rat will look for a new host, which can be a public health disaster.

-Need to find a pro for your Rodent Problem?Find Pros
+Ready to start your Rodent Problem?Find Pros

 More about Trapping and Exclusion